Or rather, vive la French Dip!

 Mix together the mayo, dijon mustard, and horseradish and set aside.
 This is your sandwich spread.

 First things first; let's talk au jus.
 That wonderful, yummy, sploshy broth to dip the sandwich in.
 Yes, of course, you could buy the Knorr packet and just mix with water.
 But really?
 All those preservatives?
 I tried it once, thought it tasted like the little cubes of bouillon powder (so, ick), and made up my own version.
-Big surprise that I'm making things up again.
+Surprise!
+I'm making things up again!

 In a small saucepan, over medium heat, add the teaspoon of olive oil.
 When the oil is hot, add the rough-chopped onion and pepper bits, the squished garlic, and either 1 sprig of fresh rosemary OR 1/2 teaspoon of dried rosemary.
 I was out of fresh.
 I was also being cranky and refused to drive the 3.768 minutes to the grocery store.
 Dried worked fine.

 Then toss in some red wine (about a cup) and a small can of low sodium (always always low sodium!!) beef broth.
 Season to taste with salt and pepper.
 Add a couple splashes of Worcestershire sauce and as much sriracha as you can handle.
 I think I added only a small squirt, less than 1/2 a teaspoon.
 I wasn't going for mouth-burning-scary-hot, just nice and warm.